 Published: Thu Nov 29 2018 11:00 AM

-The crater lake at White Island has been steadily growing since a small lake became re-established in January 2018.
+The crater lake at Whakaari/White Island has been steadily growing since a small lake became re-established in January 2018.
 The previous lake was destroyed following an eruption in April 2016 and excavated the crater floor by about 13 metres.

 The graph below shows how the lake is currently filling.
 As at 27 November 2018, the lake is about 10 metres below overflow.